 Tub & Shower Unit

-I refinished the fiberglass tub/shower unit using Rust-oleum’s Tub & Tile Refinishing Kit.
+I refinished the fiberglass tub/shower unit using Rust-oleum’s Tub & Tile Refinishing Kit but there are a lot of available bathtub refinishing kits on the market to choose from.
 It’s been about a month, and it still looks great.
-We haven’t had any problems with the paint bubbling, chipping or peeling.
+We haven’t had any problems with the paint bubbling, chipping, or peeling.
+It’s a great option for an older home where structurally it is sound, but it just needs a new surfacing.
 My DIY Bathtub Refinishing post has all the details and some advice.

 The faucet set was relatively new so we kept it.